- January 24, 2019

-- Category: Admission Guidelines, Application Process, Eligibility Criteria, MCI Rules & Regulations
+- Categories: Admission Guidelines, Application Process, Eligibility Criteria, MCI Rules & Regulations

 As per the latest update, the government of India has almost passed the bill that recommends that all students aspiring to be medical professionals will have to clear NEET in order to get admission in the MBBS medical courses in India as well abroad.
 The test will be mandatory for all the students so as to ensure that only competent candidates make the cut.
 The National Eligibility Test or NEET that came into existence in 2016 was introduced as an eligibility exam for students who aspired to be medical professionals by getting admission in any government or private medical institutions in India, though NEET was not a qualifying criterion for students who went to other countries to pursue their medical degrees.